fauziaiqbal/Translingo/README.md

   ```bash
   cd folderpath
   ```

-to know the folder path right click on the folder you want to open and click on properties it will show you the file path for example my flask-backend (app.py) is at 'C:\Users\HP\Desktop\translator-app' from properties then you should run
+(here folderpath is the location of your files, arrange them in order as shown before steps) to know the folder path right click on the folder you want to open and click on properties it will show you the file path for example my flask-backend (app.py) is at 'C:\Users\HP\Desktop\translator-app' from properties then you should run
  ```bash
 cd  C:\Users\HP\Desktop\translator-app